Home » Deliberateness » Voluntary Simplicity » The Hidden Cost of Modern Convenience

 Advertising surrounds us (it’s on this blog, too, after all), but we have to consciously choose how we interact with it.
 We have to keep our heads and not buy into the hype.

 Is that technology necessary or it wanted?
 There is nothing inherently wrong with wants as long as those wants aren’t distracting from the important things in life.
-The thing we need to watch out for is mindless consumersim
+The thing we need to watch out for is mindless consumerism.

 Our Choices have Impact Beyond Ourselves